hongtaoh/ebmBook/index.md

 You can also read the material in [PDF](Event-Based-Models-for-Disease-Progression.pdf).

-Event-based Model (EBM) is used to model the order of degenerative diseases.
-In another word, we want to estimate the order in which different biological factors ("biomarkers") get affected by a specific disease.
-The order is categorized by multiple **stages** in the disease progression.
+The Event-Based Model (EBM; @fonteijn2012event) is a probabilistic model that can be used to infer the order by which a disease affects the parts of a person's body.
+In other words, it allows us to estimate the stages by which different biological factors ("biomarkers") are affected by a disease.

 For instance, Alzheimer may have the following stages: